straz/artificialtrust/_articles/mistakes.md

 <dd>Ingestion of poorly prepared data, such as poor sampling and information pollution</dd>

 <dt>2.
 Parasites</dt>
-<dd>Exploitive and hostile activity by adversaries, such as manipulation</dd>
+<dd>Exploitative and hostile activity by adversaries, such as manipulation of ingested data</dd>

 <dt>3.
 Genetic diseases</dt>
 <dd>Reproductive flaws in propagation of neural net models</dd>